Komodo National Park: Flora and fauna

 The hot and dry climate of the park, characterized by savannah vegetation, makes it a good habitat for the endemic Komodo dragon (Varanus komodoensis).
 Their populations are restricted to the islands of Komodo (1,700), Rinca (1,300), Gili Motang (100), Gili Dasami (100), and Flores (c.
 2,000), while extinct on Padar.

 Cloud forests appear only in few areas above 500 metres but they provide habitat to several endemic flora.
 Coastal vegetation includes mangrove forest, which generally appear in the sheltered bays of the three larger islands.

 Fringing and patch coral reefs are extensive and best developed on the north-east coast of Komodo.
 The park is rich in marine life, including whale sharks, ocean sunfish, manta rays, eagle rays, pygmy seahorse, false pipefish, clown frogfish, nudibranchs, blue-ringed octopus, sponges, tunicates, and coral.

 Varieties of cetaceans inhabit in adjacent waters from smaller sized dolphins to sperm whales and even blue whales.
 Omura's whales, one of the least known of rorquals have been confirmed to range waters within the park.
 Endangered dugongs still live in Komodo areas as well.

 The terrestrial fauna is of rather poor diversity in comparison to the marine fauna.
 The number of terrestrial animal species found in the park is not high, but the area is important from a conservation perspective as some species are endemic.
-Many of the mammals are Asiatic in origin Including the rusa deer, wild boar, water buffalo, crab-eating macaque and civet.
+Many of the mammals are Asiatic in origin, including the rusa deer, wild boar, water buffalo, crab-eating macaque and civet.
 Several of the reptiles and birds are Australian in origin, such as the orange-footed scrubfowl, the lesser sulphur crested cockatoo, and the helmeted friarbird.

 The most famous of Komodo National Park's reptiles is the Komodo dragon (Varanus komodoensis).
-It is the world's largest lizard and is among the world's largest reptiles and can reach 3m or more in length and weigh over 70 kg.
+It is the world's largest lizard and is among the world's largest reptiles; the females can reach a length of 2 to 2.5 m (6.6–8 ft) and a 70 kg weight, the males a length of 3 m (10 ft) and up to 136 kg (300 lb) weight, but the average is respectively of 68 to 73 kg weight for a 2.29 m length and 79 to 91 kg weight for a 2.59 m length.